 - Interdependent relationships are balanced and shared.
 A codependent relationship is typically imbalanced with one controlling partner and the other a follower.

-- Interdependence fosters both the partners’ self-esteem, self-confidence, mutual respect, and emotional safety, while codependency focuses on only one partner and their happiness.
+- Interdependence fosters both the partners’ self-esteem, self-confidence, mutual respect, and emotional security while codependency focuses on only one partner and their happiness leaving one partner unfulfilled and unhappy.

 - An interdependent relationship allows an individual to grow and be themselves, but codependence demands change and compromise from one partner.